 Pet the Dog: According to his notes, he genuinely cared for the slave girl in his quarters.

 Dirty Coward: Subverted; he knows full well that he doesn't stand a chance against Kratos in close combat, and so attempts to use the chaotic environment around Olympus to kill him.
 It didn't end up as he planned.
-When he knew he couldn't run away any longer, he attempted with a Last Stand pull on Kratos.
+When he knew he couldn't run away any longer, he took a Last Stand against Kratos.

 Hannibal Lecture: When he was at Kratos' mercy, he mocked Kratos about his "sense of honor" and how it had given him nothing but "nightmares of your failures".
 Kratos didn't seem to give it much, but later it turned out it had some effects on Kratos' mind regarding on his conscience.